Qazeer/InfoSec-Notes/DFIR/Windows/Filesystem_history.md

 activated by default on Vista and later, which maintains a record of changes made to the NTFS volume.
 The creation, deletion or modification of files or directories are for instance journalized.

+Similarly to the MFT, entries for deleted files are progressively overwritten in the UsnJrnl.

 The journal is located in `\$Extend\$UsnJrnl` (`$Max` and `$J` data streams) but can not be accessed through the Windows explorer as it is a system file.